-(c) No person shall be pressurised to testify against himself in court.
+(c) No person shall be pressurized to testify against himself in court.

-Protection of life and self liberty: No person shall be deprived of his right to life and personal liberty except according to procedure established by law.
+Protection of life and self-liberty: No person shall be deprived of his right to life and personal liberty except according to a procedure established by law.

 Article 21 (a)